 Another useful resource is the Hennepin County Zero-Waste Guide, which includes tips and tricks on how to determine which items you own are recyclable or compostable, how to store food so it stays fresh longer, and how to dispose of hazardous wastes.

 Donating your used items to ReStore is another alternative to throwing your products in the trash.
 You’ll not only be helping the environment, but you’ll also be helping someone else find a unique item to make their house a home.

 Reducing your impact on the environment doesn’t have to be costly or time-consuming.
 Sometimes it can be as simple as changing how you dispose of things or how you shop.
 Next time you think about buying something new, ask yourself if you really need it, and if you do, if you can buy it used.
 You might just find something special.

-ReStore's 2022 Earth Day sale was a huge success!
-801 shoppers visited the Minneapolis and New Brighton locations to purchase gently used items at a reduced cost and donate items that would otherwise be thrown away.
-As a result of Earth Day weekend, 48,000 lbs. of household goods were kept out of landfills, and $37,433 was generated for Twin Cities Habitat's mission.
+ReStore's Earth Day Sale is coming up Saturday, April 22, 2023!
+We're offering 10% off red tag items and 30% off everything else.
+Last year's sale was a huge success: 800+ shoppers visited the Minneapolis and New Brighton locations to purchase items at a reduced cost and donate items that would otherwise be thrown away.
+As a result, 48,000 lbs. of household goods were kept out of landfills, and $37,433 was generated for Twin Cities Habitat's mission.
 If we can keep the spirit of sustainability going year around, it's a win-win for everyone, including the Earth!

 You can drop off your items at one of our store locations, or request a pickup via our online scheduling tool.
-If you request a pick up, please consider filling out our donor satisfaction survey that will be emailed to you after your donation has been secured by our team.
+You can schedule a free pickup or chose priority pickup for a fee (items will be picked up within 48 hours).
+If you request a pickup, please fill out the donor satisfaction survey that will be emailed to you after your donation has been secured by our team.
 It's how we make improvements to provide a wonderful experience for all of our generous donors!